 The infrared proximity sensor on the glass front detects objects in front of the Intercom.

-When an object is detected, the corresponding digital input is activated.
+When an object is detected, the bell button illumination of the Intercom is activated.

 Maintenance and cleaning↑